 Brian Yurasits, a self-described “marine scientist-surfer-fisherman hybrid” and the community outreach manager at the Seacoast Science Center in Rye, New Hampshire, is hopeful we can turn this around.
 He believes in humans’ incredible ability to adapt, find solutions, and use social media as a tool for good: “Humans are innately connected to nature, and by harming it, we’re only harming ourselves.
 Yet I believe social media helps us visualize the problem and break down apathy.”
 His Instagram tagline reads, No worries.
 Nature always wins, which he sees as both humbling and comforting.

-Despite the undeniable power of Mother Nature, our oceans are vulnerable and it’s in our power to keep them clean and healthy.
+Despite the undeniable power of Mother Nature, our oceans are vulnerable and it’s in our best interest to keep them clean and healthy.
 Yurasits helped us understand the depth of the problem as well as what we can do to help.

 What’s at Stake: Our Lives and Livelihoods

-As part of a marine mammal rescue team, Yurasits knows firsthand how environmentally catastrophic seafood can be when it comes from the wrong place.
+Yet through his experience on a marine mammal rescue team, Yurasits has learned firsthand how environmentally catastrophic seafood can be when it comes from the wrong place.
 “Illegal, unreported, and unregulated fishing plagues our world’s oceans, undermining conservation efforts and pushing species to the brink of extinction, like with shark finning,” he tells us.

-But the issue is not confined to the open seas.
+The issue is not confined to the open seas.
 Aquaculture is the fastest-growing food production industry in the world.
-Although half of all seafood we eat comes from farms, as much as 30% of it is mislabeled — not to mention that shrimp farming in Asia destroys critical mangrove habitat and pollutes groundwater.
+Although half of all seafood we eat comes from farms, as much as 20% of it is mislabeled — not to mention that shrimp farming in Asia destroys critical mangrove habitat and pollutes groundwater.

 But there are ways you can support sustainable seafood.
 First, Yurasits says, “Know the person who caught your fish.”
 In other words, buy locally whenever possible.
 And don’t let a name stop you— like in the case of chefs who reframed abundant “dogfish” as “Cape Shark” and successfully sparked interest in this local catch.
 You can also download the Seafood Watch app to find well-managed fisheries.